mh-zhou/DAMNet/README.md

 ---

-Given that the training weight from our 2D model are employed in the transfer learning for our 3D image classification, we provide a link to download this weight.
-The primary training weight for our 2D model can be accessed at https://drive.google.com/file/d/1VJVKy1XfpiUggStLOHPxe9iZRlQ9besu/view?usp=sharing.
-Thank you for your thorough review and valuable feedback.

-To facilitate access for reviewers and interested readers to replicate the results, we have made the raw data from our primary experiments publicly available.
-The data can be downloaded from Google Drive via the following link(Google Drive): https://drive.google.com/drive/folders/18Wjg3FI9tnxMR__I3B9wBZUmjHLcxB-1?usp=sharing , including both 2D and 3D AD datasets.
-The data and download links for supplementary experiments are provided in the supplementary materials.

 Thanks for the quote.Zhou M, Zheng T, Wu Z, et al. DAMNet: Dynamic mobile architectures for Alzheimer's disease[J].
 Computers in Biology and Medicine, 2025, 185: 109517.（中科院TOP，IF=7.8)